Inmost

 Inmost is a puzzle-platform game developed by Lithuanian developer Hidden Layer Games and published by Chucklefish.
 It was released for iOS through Apple Arcade on October 11, 2019, and later ported to macOS, Microsoft Windows, Nintendo Switch, on August 21, 2020.
 The game follows a young girl, a knight, and an old man in search of answers.
 These characters are interconnected to each other in the story, which is set in two different worlds.
 The story has themes of pain, bonding, and loss.

-On October 28, 2025, Inmost will be re-released on the App Store for iOS and will become available for the first time on the Android platform through Google Play.
+On October 28, 2025, Inmost was re-released on the App Store for iOS, also becoming available for the first time on the Android platform through Google Play.

 Reception

 Inmost received "generally favorable" reviews according to review aggregator Metacritic.